ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

            colleagues, in lectures on HMM theory.

 .. [#hmm5] The material in this section and in Section III is based on the ideas
-           presented by Jack Ferguson of IDA in lectures at Bell Laboratories
+           presented by Jack Ferguson of IDA in lectures at Bell Laboratories.

+.. [#hmm6] Strictly speaking, we only need the forward part of the
+           forward-backward procedure to solve Problem 1.
+We will introduce the backward part of the procedure in this section since it will be used to help solve Problem 3.

+.. [#hmm7] Again we remind the reader that the backward procedure will be used
+           in the solution to Problem 3, and is not required for the solution of Problem 1.

 .. rubric:: References